ASSISTIVE TECHNOLOGY LAB

 Student Responsibilities:

-1. Register with the Disability Resource Center (DRC) by following appropriate DRC procedures.
+1. Register with the Accessibility and Testing by following appropriate procedures.

 2. Meet with your assigned disability coordinator to request equipment and to discuss the time frame of the loan.